programminghistorian/jekyll/lessons/working-with-text-files.md

 f.close()
 ```

-After you have run the program, open the helloworld.txt file and see
+After you have run the program, open the `helloworld.txt`{.filename}
-what happened.
-Close the text file and re-run file-append.py a few more
+file and see what happened.
+Close the text file and re-run
-times.
-When you open helloworld.txt again you should notice a few extra
+`file-append.py`{.filename} a few more times.
+When you open
+`helloworld.txt`{.filename} again you should notice a few extra ‘hello
-‘hello world’ messages waiting for you.
+world’ messages waiting for you.

 In the next section, we will discuss modularity and reusing code.